 Four years later, on Jan.
 11, 1983, Dionne scored his 24th career hat trick and added three assists to lead the Kings to a 9-7 win at Washington Capitals.
 This victory snapped an eight-game road losing streak.

-Dionne made history, on Jan.
-11, 1986, with two goals an assist in a 4-4 tie at the St. Louis Blues.
+On Jan.
+11, 1986, Dionne made history with two goals and an assist in a 4-4 tie at the St. Louis Blues.
 The pair of tallies made him the first player in NHL history to score at least 20 goals in each of his first 15 seasons in the league.